KeeganM-GH/Udemy-course/docs.md

 This document is for a exciting upcoming product known as the Toaster Slicer, releasing this fall!
-Patent has been approved, awaiting FDA approval.

 The Toaster Slicer slices your bread and adequately toasts it simultaneously.
 For use only on loaves of bread!

+The slicer is going to need additional information from R+D, which is coming next week.